gwlanold/hello-world/README.md

 # hello-world
-This is my first GitHub as I stated to learn from scratch.
+This is my first GitHub as I stated learning from scratch.